ROCm/ROCm-OpenCL-Runtime/README.md

 Developer preview Version 2 of the new

-* OpenCL 1.2 compatible language runtime and compiler
-* OpenCL 2.0 compatible kernel language support with OpenCL 1.2 compatible runtime
+* OpenCL 2.0 compatible language runtime
 * Supports offline ahead of time compilation today; during the Beta phase we will add in-process/in-memory compilation.